awsdocs/amazon-rds-user-guide/doc_source/oracle-multitenant.md

 You can create an RDS for Oracle DB instance as a container database \(CDB\) when you run Oracle Database 19c or higher\.
 A CDB differs from a non\-CDB because it can contain pluggable databases \(PDBs\)\.
 A PDB is a portable collection of schemas and objects that appears to an application as a separate database\.

 Starting with Oracle Database 21c, all databases are CDBs\.
 If your DB instance runs Oracle Database 19c, you can create either a CDB or a non\-CDB\.
 A non\-CDB uses the traditional Oracle database architecture and can't contain PDBs\.
 You can convert an Oracle Database 19c non\-CDB to a CDB, but you can't convert a CDB to a non\-CDB\.
+You can only upgrade a CDB to a CDB\.

 **Topics**
 + [Single\-tenant configuration](#single-tenant-access)